sp98/ocs-interns/README.md

 - Make sure to keep your work in your own folder.
 - Don't push your changes directly into upstream master branch.
 Always create keep your work in a separate branch.
 - Naming convention for the branch would be "firstName-week-Year Week".
 For example santosh-week-10 (Current year week is 10 as of 04/03/2020)
-- Changes in the branch will be merged by the end of the week.
+- Create a PR for you changes and they wil be merged by the end of the week.

 # Dialy Status Branch